libis/LIBIS_Tools/README.md

 Without a block, the method still creates and opens the file, but it will return the open file pointer to the caller.
 The caller is responsible to #close and #unlink or #delete the file.
-The #unlink and #delete methods are injected into the returned IO object for your convenience, but it calling the corresponding File methods instead is equally valid.
+The #unlink and #delete methods are injected into the returned IO object for your convenience, but calling the corresponding File methods instead is equally valid.

 ## {::Libis::Tools::ThreadSafe}

 A convenience method that embeds the mutex implementation.
 Just include this module whenever you need a thread-save implementation and use the mutex instance variable without any concerns regarding initialization.
 Your class will have access to an instance variable 'mutex' as well as a class variable 'class_mutex'.
-The mutexes (Montor instance) are created in a thread-safe way.
+The mutexes (Montor instance) themselves are created in a thread-safe way.

 ## {::Libis::Tools::XmlDocument}